Background image

 Late to the sport of athletics, over the last few years Sinead Diver has competed at three consecutive world championships and compiled an extraordinary series of personal best times which now rank her amongst Australia’s greatest long-distance running women.

-Born in Ireland, Diver enjoyed climbing cliffs and swimming as a child.
+Born in Ireland, Sinead enjoyed climbing cliffs and swimming as a child.
 She attended a conservative Catholic school in the small Irish town of Belmullet where academics were the priority and they didn’t encourage girls to participate in athletics, aside from playing a little basketball at lunch.

 Because of her love of sports, she went on to study physical education and Irish teaching at the University of Limerick, followed by post-grad study in computing, an industry she has worked in ever since.